 Our acquisitions resulted in significant goodwill reported on our financial statements.
 Goodwill results when the purchase price exceeds the fair value of the net identifiable tangible and intangible assets acquired.
 We may not realize the full value of this goodwill.
 As such, we evaluate on at least an annual basis whether events and circumstances indicate that all or some of the carrying value of goodwill is no longer recoverable, in which case we would recognize the unrecoverable goodwill as a charge against our earnings.
-When evaluating goodwill for potential impairment, we compare the fair value of our reporting units to their respective carrying amounts.
+The Company completes its goodwill impairment test annually in the fourth quarter on a qualitative basis.
+If the fair value is more likely than not less than the carrying value, a quantitative assessment would be performed.
+When evaluating goodwill for potential impairment on a quantitative basis, we compare the fair value of our reporting units to their respective carrying amounts.
 We estimate the fair value of our reporting units using the income approach.
 If the carrying amount of a reporting unit exceeds its estimated fair value, a goodwill impairment loss is recognized in an amount equal to the excess to the extent of the goodwill balance.
 The income approach requires us to estimate a number of factors for our reporting units, including projected future operating results, economic projections, anticipated future cash flows, and discount rates.
 The fair value determined using the income approach is then compared to marketplace fair value data from within a comparable industry grouping for reasonableness.
 Because of the significance of our goodwill, any future impairment could result in material non-cash charges to our results of operations, which could have an adverse effect on our financial condition and results of operations.